rfbaylon/GoalFlow/Coordination.md

 As a system admin, I should know which users have a paid plan, so I can prioritize them on customer support.
 As a system admin, I should be able to see the amount of people who have downloaded or used my app so I can track its popularity over time.
 As a system admin, there should be a community forum where I can answer questions and hear community feedback which aren't necessarily bugs.
-As a system admin, It would be nice to know a lot of information about our users, in case we want to market the app better in the future.
+As a system admin, I need to mark bugs as resolved

 ## 4 (Jack)
 As a financial analyst, I need to be able to see the aggregated amount of tasks completed by employees to check the progress of my company’s goals